When to begin Complementary Feeding (weaning)

 Involve your baby as much as possible

-As meals get bigger, the time taken to eat them becomes longer, babies like to have some control over what is happening and will become frustrated if they are not allowed to be involved in the feeding.
+As meals get bigger, the time taken to eat them becomes longer.
+Babies like to have some control over what is happening and may become frustrated if they are not allowed to be involved in the feeding.
 Give your baby soft finger foods and his/her own spoon to try with, and expect a mess.
-It will be quite a while before your baby can feed themself quickly enough to satisfy his hunger so you may need to keep feeding as well.
+It will be quite a while before your baby can feed themself quickly enough to satisfy their hunger so you may need to keep spoon feeding as well.

 Finger foods